-A trie is a tree-like data structure in which every node stores a character.
-A tire can store one or multiple words.
+A trie is a tree-like data structure that can store multiple strings.
+A node in a trie stores a character.
 After building a trie, strings or substrings can be retrieved by traversing down a path (a branch) of the trie.
-Tries are used to find substrings, autocomplete and many other string operations.
-In this post, the data structure to store child nodes is a hash map.
+Tries are used to find substrings, autocomplete, and many other string operations.
+Trie map is a trie that uses a hash map in the trie node that used to access child nodes.

 Why is a hash map used in a trie node?

 In a trie, each trie node might have multiple branches.
-So a data structure is used to point to next nodes in branches.
-The data structure can be an array, a linked list or a hash map.
-When the data structure is a hash map, the next character stored in the current node is used as the key to find the node to hold the next character in the branch.
-Using a hash map is the best of three implementations since its put and get operations take O(1) time.
+So a trie node has a data structure to store the references to the next nodes in the branches.
+The data structure can be an array, a linked list, or a hash map.
+When the data structure is a hash map, the character is the key to finding the corresponding node in the branch.
+Using a hash map is better than an array since it minimizes unnecessary memory space.

 Table of Content